Greece Moments Greece Moments

 Welcome to Astypalea

-No larger island far and wide – Kos in the east and Amorgos in the northwest are three hours away, and ferry connections are rare.
-By Greek standards, this is a novelty and a reason why Astypalea is hardly visited.
-Either you fly an hour from Athens or take the eight hours by ferry from Piraeus.
+There are no larger islands nearby – Kos to the east and Amorgos to the northwest are both three hours away, and ferry connections are rare.
+By Greek standards, this is unusual and a key reason why Astypalea receives so few visitors.
+You can either fly from Athens in an hour or take the eight-hour ferry from Piraeus.

 We tried both options: Tom came by ferry from Piraeus to Astypalea.
 He describes the crossing with a smile as an odyssey of anticipation.
-Ella arrived relaxed with our daughter by domestic flight.
-The view from the airplane window of the only 114.1 km² large island with its bright white main town of Chora is indescribably beautiful!
+Ella arrived relaxed with our daughter on a domestic flight.
+The view from the airplane window of this small island — just 114.1 km² — with its bright white main town of Chora is indescribably beautiful!

-In mid-June, we spent eight days exploring the butterfly island of the Aegean Sea, visiting lonely monasteries, picturesque beaches and unspoilt villages.
-So, which things to do on Astypalea?
-There is a lot to discover, and we will tell you below whether a holiday on Astypalea is worthwhile for you.
+In mid-June, we spent eight days exploring the butterfly island of the Aegean, visiting remote monasteries, picturesque beaches and unspoilt villages.
+So, what are the best things to do on Astypalea?
+There is a lot to discover, and below we’ll tell you whether a holiday on Astypalea is worth it for you.

 Table of Contents